A Little Background About me

 Training yourself, with the help of a trainer or have your dog trained

-You can train you service dog yourself, train your dog with the help of a trainer or have your dog trained for you.
-Each one of those options have their own advantages and costs.
+You can train your service dog yourself, train your dog with the help of a trainer or have your dog trained for you.
+Each one of those options has its own advantages and costs.
 Obviously training the dog yourself is the least expensive option and if you are confident in your abilities and do your homework, you can find books and DVDs on the subject and train your dog so it can pass the Public Access Test (PAT).
 THERE IS NO REASON THAT YOU CANNOT TRAIN YOUR OWN SERVICE DOG.
 Just like you can train your dog to sit or lay down, you can train it to do what you need it to do for your particular disability, whether it is to alert you to increasing anxiety or to take your medication or you need it to steady you or pick up something you dropped.
 All of that behavior is trainable.
-I am not an expert on how all of it works, especially the more medical side of training, but I do know that dogs sense things they we ourselves don’t.
+I am not an expert on how all of it works, especially the more medical side of training, but I do know that dogs sense things we ourselves don’t.
 They can detect different odors that could signal a drop in blood sugar for instance.
 They can recognize when you are getting stressed and you can train them to “snap you out of it” or to remove you from the situation/find the nearest exit.
 You can train them to get between you and someone else that is getting too close to you.

 I am using a trainer, Dogs for Invisible Disabilities, to help me because I am somewhat dyslexic and don’t read and retain well and I also have major issues with self-esteem that can take me way down and feel like I am ruining everything when the fact is, everything is fine and I am overreacting.
 For me personally, having a trainer there to help me and be that third party to be able to see what is really going on is very important.
 That is me though, and you could be totally fine in those areas.
 So much of this is individualized.
 That is another reason I think being involved with the training of your dog is important.
 It allows you to see exactly what is going into it and how to do it and why certain things work and others don’t.
 Having a trainer for me also gives me access to different thoughts and from someone with a lot more experience and training than I have.